-Still, most publishers continue to rely on ad networks.
-Yes, there are plenty of Google MCM partners with multiple bidding partners, but various factors will determine how much you make from ads.
+Plus, there are plenty of Google MCM partners with multiple bidding partners, but various factors will determine how much you make from ads.

 And most websites and blogs use revenue optimization services compared to a single ad server because they’re better at ad quality, support, and payments.

-CPM Ad Networks For Small Publishers
+8 CPM Ad Networks For Small Publishers For 2025

 1. AdSense

-AdSense is a single ad network, meaning only Google serves ads – CPM rates are lower than those of other header bidding solutions.
-Many small publishers are trying to stick with it despite its significant limitations.
+AdSense remains the most popular way of monetizing small and medium-sized websites.
+And it is outdated and gets worse each year.
+It is a single ad network, meaning only Google serves ads.
+CPM rates are lower than those of other header bidding solutions.
+Despite its limitations, many small publishers still use it.

 And Google changed to the CPM revenue model for AdSense, which means you get paid based on ad impressions instead of clicks – as a result, publishers now get 80% of ad revenue.

 Most advertising networks usually ask for some criteria, especially about traffic.
 However, AdSense is one of the few ad networks still permitting publishers without traffic requirements.
-So, what are the requirements for AdSense?

 It’s enough to have a finished website with decent content in a relevant niche to get AdSense approval.
 Usually, people whine when AdSense declines them.